Datavault-UK/automate-dv-docs/docs/tutorial/tut_satellites.md

 Let's look at the metadata we need to provide to the [satellite macro](../macros.md#sat).

-See our [metadata reference](../metadata.md#satellites) for more detail on how to provide metadata to satellites.

 We provide the column names which we would like to select from the staging area (`source_model`).

 Using our [knowledge](#structure) of what columns we need in our `sat_customer_details` satellite, we can identify columns in our